tamasseller/roll/INTERNALS.md

 ##### Method handle

 A method handle is a type that has associated children type-nodes that represent the arguments of a function call.
-Contrary to the aggregate, the value it represents is not the arguments themselves but a handle that can be used to invoke a method that takes exactly those arguments.
+Contrary to the aggregate, the value it represents is not the values of the children themselves but a single handle that can be used to invoke a method that takes exactly those arguments.

 The method type-node can have zero or more children.